prof3ssorSt3v3/mad9034/docs/assignments/work-week4-1.md

 **Step 1: Prepare for your tests**
-- You have chosen 2-3 tasks that you’ll ask your participants to complete
+- Choose 2-3 tasks that you’ll ask your participants to complete
 - Prepare your prototype (make sure you have the parts in the correct order to simulate tasks)
 - Appoint a facilitator, prototype-handler, and note-taker